Zer0xTJ/GodotMattohaLobbySystem/README.md

 This configuration will help you to debug your code easly.

 ## Setting Up Nodes
-after installing and enable MattohaLobbySystem, a new auto load will be exists in your project with name `MattohaSystem`, you can configure it as you want.
+after installing and enable MattohaLobbySystem, a new auto load will be exists in your project with name `MattohaSystem`, you can configure it from `res://addons/mattoha_lobby_system/core/autoload/MattohaSystem.tscn` as you want.
 In addition you can access the system methods as following:

 - For c#